saeyslab/spotless-benchmark/subworkflows/deconvolution/README.md

 - [STRIDE](#stride)
 - [Tangram](#tangram)

-(RCTD and DSTG have no adjustable parameters.)
+(DSTG has no adjustable parameters.)

 ### Usage
 Parameters for each method can be provided in a *yaml* or *config* file containing a dictionary called `deconv_args`, with the keys being the method name **in lowercase**.